ovavourakis/mri-artefact-detection/README.md

     - `--random-swap`: probability for random swap artefact (default: 1/12)
     - `--random-gamma`: probability for random gamma shift artefact (default: 1/12)

-- to alter the number of inference passes per item in the test set
+- alter the number of inference passes per item in the test set

     - `--mc-runs`: number of Monte Carlo runs on the test set. (default: 20)